ga-wdi-lessons/rails-deployment/deploying-your-first-app.md

 ## Add the `rails_12factor` gem to your app

 [This gem](http://12factor.net/) helps manage your assets, and does some other things.
-(See the end of this lesson plan.)
 Not including it is a *very* common source of Heroku deployment errors.

 Include this snippet in your `Gemfile`: